 Unprofessional behaviours: "When I was at university Facebook was sort of flagged up as a big no-no when we were on placements, we were told we weren't allowed to even mention we're on placement... there had been some incidents in the past where people had sort of mentioned educators or said or complained about what a horrible time they were having and it just obviously the message that gives for the people it comes across as very unprofessional..."
-(FG13, OT placement educators)
+(FG13, occupational therapy placement educators)

-Ambiguous behaviours: "If you bump into one of your patients...I think that might be different if you bump into a patient, you'd have to say oh hello and you would have to try and look sober and but apart from that, you don't think about your job when you are out and about do you."
-(FG15, podiatry students)
+Ambiguous behaviours : "If you bump into one of your patients...
+I think that might be different if you bump into a patient, you'd have to say 'oh hello' and you would have to try and look sober and but apart from that, you don't think about your job when you are out and about do you."
+(FG15, chiropody / podiatry students)

-role, as attributes of professionalism.
-There were mixed views about separation between work and private life, and the professional and private self, and how far people considered themselves to be defined by their job.
+Participants spoke of either a merging / blurring or a distancing between their professional and personal selves - how far professionalism should or did extend into their personal life and the implications for behaviour outside work, including on social networking websites.
+This relates to the perceived importance of external views of the health service and of individuals working within it, and awareness of the public health role, as attributes of professionalism.
+There were mixed views about the separation between work and private life, and the professional and private self, and how far people considered themselves to be defined by their job.
 Some recognised that they needed to be able to separate work from their personal lives for their own wellbeing, to 'let their hair down'.

-"That's one of the big problems I have with it, I want to do the job, I'm really happy about doing the job but I don't want it to cross into every single part of my personal life, I don't define myself as a paramedic, I define myself as a person that does that job...and I don't want my whole life to be defined by that, I think it's really hard, that's a massive problem because it does reach out into your personal life so much."
+"That's one of the big problems I have with it, I want to do the job, I'm really happy about doing the job but I don't want it to cross into every single part of my personal life, I don't define myself as a paramedic, I define myself as a person that does that job... and I don't want my whole life to be defined by that, I think it's really hard, that's a massive problem because it does reach out into your personal life so much."
 (FG11, paramedic student)

 "It kind of goes with you all the time doesn't it, like I don't think it's something that I can switch on and off, I don't think that anything I do or put on Facebook could ever be considered totally separate from what I am and who I am as a professional because it's part of who I am."
-(FG19, OT student)

-The view of professionalism as being an aspect of the individual, rather than something which is gained in the professional role, was linked to feelings that the image of professionalism was gained early in life, with people mentioning their culture, upbringing, parents and grandparents, and the values and definitions of acceptable behaviour they were brought up with (e.g. politeness, manners and respect).
+The view of professionalism as being an aspect of the individual, rather than something which is gained in the professional role, was linked to feelings that the image of professionalism was gained early in life, with people mentioning their culture, upbringing, parents and grandparents, and the values and definitions of acceptable behaviour they were brought up with (eg politeness, manners and respect).
 However, participants' views were also influenced by experiences and role models encountered during training and practice.